Bubbly Pet

 6. Midwest Boston Terrier Rescue (MWBTR) – Michigan

-They work closely with facilities like Humane Society, SPCA, and veterinary clinics within the area.
+They work closely with facilities like the Humane Society, SPCA, and veterinary clinics within the area.
 The Boston Terrier rescue is also open to owners who are surrendering their dogs.

 Aside from this, the organization rolls out educational activities that they hope will lessen the abandonment rate of this specific breed.